Organizing knowledge base articles

 - Articles: Your team can create articles for commonly asked questions or to provide useful guides to your customers.
 While an article is still being written, it is marked as a draft.
 Once the article is ready, it can be published on to the website and has a direct link that can be shared with customers.

-From the top right of the knowledge base home page, click Add Category.
+1 - From the top action bar on the knowledge base structure editor, click Add Category.

-From the top right of an article page in the knowledge base, click the Edit button.
+1 - From the top action bar on the article page, click the Edit Article button.